 The OMS model presented here offers a user-oriented viewpoint.
 The information object is characterized by a small set of properties, which are likely to be of interest to a user for discovery and request of observation data.
 The user will typically be interested primarily in a feature-of-interest, or the variation of a characteristic.
 The model provides these items as first-order elements.
 An interface to observation information should expose these properties explicitly.

-Observation discovery and use is often done querying APIs; although with LinkedData practices being more and more used, one might discover an observation simply because an instance of a domain feature uses its URI or it has been crawled by a search engine bot.
+Observation discovery and use is often done querying APIs; although with LinkedData practices being more and more used, one can discover an observation simply because an instance of a domain feature uses its URI or it has been crawled by a search engine bot.